 Could there actually be magic in this property?
 Is this indeed some divine intervention from the heavens?
 Sometimes things just happen at the right time and they can’t be explained.

 This was a very lonely time in my life.
 It would be an understatement to say that I needed a good friend.
 My kids are grown… and I found myself recently out of a relationship and three years past divorce.
 A good friend was precisely what I needed.
 And yes, I missed Sandy.
-The home wasn’t the same without her.
-But the pain I felt losing her seemed to keep me from adopting another dog.
+The home wasn’t the same without her, but the pain I felt from losing her had prevented me from adopting another dog.

 Maybe it’s just dumb luck, or karma finally showing some kindness… or maybe, Spirit Dog found a way to reconnect.
 Maybe it’s all just a coincidence.

 These are questions that I don’t have the answers to.
 Who might have the answers?
 Maybe Chief does… but he’s not talking.
-He’s at my feet now… as I write this and I just reached down to pet the back of his neck.
-As I do this, I notice the patch on the back of his neck… almost perfectly in the shape a quartz arrowhead.
+He’s at my feet now… as I write this.
+I reach down to pet the scruff of his neck and as I do this… I notice the patch on the back of his neck… almost perfectly in the shape a quartz arrowhead.

 Written on 12/15/17 by me, Jason Abraham.